“Nobody Died At Sandy Hook”

 “‘Lieutenant Governor and I have been spoken to in an attempt that we might be prepared for something like this playing itself out in our state.’
 The remark may be in reference to ‘Project Longevity,’ a joint effort of the US Department of Justice and Connecticut announced on November 27 “to reduce gun violence in Connecticut’s major cities” pg.
 262

-It is almost definitely not in reference to “Project Longevity”, which is almost singularly focused on gang violence and has absolutely nothing to do with school shootings.
+It is almost certainly not in reference to “Project Longevity,” which is narrowly focused on gang violence and has absolutely nothing to do with school shootings.

 “Fox News presents ‘newly released police dispatch audio’ of exchange between 911 dispatcher and Newtown Police and Connecticut State Police encountering two shooting suspects on school grounds.
 ‘I have reports that the teacher saw two shadows running past the building, past the gym which would be rear [inaudible].’
 ‘Yeah, we got him.
 He’s coming at me, down [inaudible].'” pg.
 265